phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 You can set permissions on tables to restrict access for specific operations to only authenticated users.
 You can also use the ID of an authenticated user to modify requests.
 For more information, see [Get started with authentication].

-Topics in this section describe authentication behaviors that are not covered in the tutorials.
+Once you have chosen your preferred method for authentication, and set it up for your mobile services you can add the following code to start the login process for a user

+	[client loginWithProvider:@"MicrosoftAccount" controller:self animated:YES
+			completion:^(MSUser *user, NSError *error) {

+	}];

+You can use Google, Facebook, or Twitter instead of MicrosoftAccount.
+For the controller, specify the controller that will display the login UI.

+When this is called for the first time, the user will be presented with the appropriate login screen asking them for their user id and password.

 ###<a name="caching-tokens"></a>How to: Cache authentication tokens

-_This section shows how to cache an authentication token.
-Do this to prevent users from having to authenticate again (if app is "hibernated") while the token is still vaid.
-This will include info on expiring tokens, check with existing unified content._
+This section shows how to cache an authentication token.
+Do this to prevent users from having to authenticate again if app is "hibernated" while the token is still vaid.

+To do this you must store the User ID and authentication token locally on the device.
+The next time the app starts, you check the cache, and if these values are present, you can skip the login procedure and rehydrate the client with this data.
+However this data is sensitive, and it should be stored encrypted for safety in case the phone gets stolen.

+So what happens if your token expires?
+In this case, when you try to use it to connect, you will get a 401 unauthorized response.
+The user must then log in to obtain new tokens.
+You can avoid having to write code to handle this in every place in your app that calls Mobile Servides by using filters, which allow you to intercept calls to and responses from Mobile Services.
+The filter code will then test the response for a 401, trigger the login process if needed, and then resume the request that generated the 401.

+	//fix to be secure storage
+	if(self.user) {
+		[client loginWithProvider:@"MicrosoftAccount" token:self.user.mobileServiceAuthenticationToken
+			completion:^(MSUser *user, NSError *error) {

+		}];
+	} else {
+		[client loginWithProvider:@"MicrosoftAccount" controller:self animated:YES
+				completion:^(MSUser *user, NSError *error) {
+					self.user = user;
+		}];
+	}

 <h2><a name="errors"></a><span class="short-header">Error handling</span>How to: Handle errors</h2>